What is IMT?

 What should I expect during training?

-It typically takes 1 week (3 trainings) to understand/learn the best techniques.
+It typically takes 1 week (3 trainings) to learn the best techniques.
 Weeks 2 and 3 are termed neural adaptation - that is you acquire the muscle skills to coordinate all the muscles for optimum breathing.
-From 4 weeks on you get structural/morphological change in your muscle itself with plasticity so that fibers actually change role.
+From 4 weeks on you get structural/morphological change in your muscle itself with plasticity so that fibers actually change roles.
 For example you may get a higher proportion of endurance fibers while your power fibers get bigger.

 Why are my scores getting better during a session?
 Shouldn't they be going down?